walterxie/MEP-tutorial/README.md

 FigTree can only see one tree at a time, so we normally use it to visualise the MCC tree.

-Open your MCC tree in `FigTree`.
-First, open the `Trees` tab on the left panel, and tick the checkbox `Order nodes` for better looking.
+Let us open the MCC tree in `FigTree`.
+First, open the `Trees` tab on the left panel, and tick the checkbox `Order nodes`.
-Then, tick the checkbox of the `Node Bars` tab and open it.
+Tick the checkbox of the `Node Bars` tab and open it.
-Selecting `height_95%_HPD`, you will be able to display the bars over every internal nodes, which represents the 95% HPD interval of the height at that node summarised from posterior trees.
+By selecting `height_95%_HPD`, you will be able to display the 95% HPD-intervals on internal node ages (as bars) over each internal node.
-Tick the checkbox of the `Node labels`, and switch the `Display` between `height` (mean) and `height_95%_HPD`.
+Then tick the `Node labels` checkbox, and switch the `Display` between `height` (mean) and `height_95%_HPD`.

-But those numbers are not ready to write into the report yet.
-First, we find the latest date of all samples (tips) is 2002.
-Please note, in this dataset, we only have years available.
-But in a practical case, the sampling date will be most likely accurate to the days.
+In order to interpret the estimated node heights, note that the latest sample in our data set is from 2002.
-As the time unit is year in our previous setting in BEAUti, the node heights can be simply converted to the years, by taking away their heights from 2002.
+We can thus convert our node heights to years by subtracting their heights from 2002.

 <figure>
 	<img style="max-width:90%;" src="figures/RSV2_mcc_tree.png" alt="RSV2_mcc_tree">